iotaledger/documentation/channels/0.1/introduction/get-started.md

     }
     ```

-    As well as the author, this method takes a public and private payload to publish.
+    As well as the author, this method takes a public and private payload to publish on the channel.

 4. Convert the public and private payloads to [trytes](root://getting-started/0.1/introduction/ternary.md)